-Katie Morrison is a local artist and book illustrator commissioned by the school to work with us to design and create our version of Emma Yarlett’s Big Frieze.
-Many of our children contributed to this big piece of art work.
+Katie Weymouth is a local artist and book illustrator commissioned by the school to work with our key stage 2 children to design and create our version of Emma Yarlett’s Big Frieze.

 The Big Frieze illustrates the timeline of the Bible.
 It shows the 7 concepts or important issues in the Bible's big story.

 1. Creation - God created the world and everything in it - trees, flowers, animals, birds, fish, humans.

 2. The Fall - Humans (Adam & Eve) broke God's rules and ate the fruit God told them not to.

 3. People of God - Throughout the Old Testament, God always had his special people who told others to turn back to God.

 4. Incarnation - God became man.
 Jesus was born into this world, which is the nativity story we remember at Christmas.

 5. Gospel - Jesus did many wonderful things; miracles to prove he was God, healed people and cared for them.
 He taught us how we should live and the importance of turning back to God and living for him.

 6. Salvation - Jesus died on the cross as a sacrifice in our place.
 He rose again, alive.
 This is the event we remember at Easter.

 7. Kingdom of God - We can enjoy God’s heaven and be in this perfect place with him forever.